-Yeah, they've got judges.
-Judges.
-They have got judges for like this feather here... if I was to win I would get 50 dollars.
+Yeah, they've got judges, judges.
+They have got judges for, like this feather here... if I was to win I would get 50 dollars.
 And then you have to give it away to the auction.
 Make money for the club, you know?
 I'm a board member.
 And then you give it.
 And then whatever it sells for... we have fun.
-But we have one show in Westwego over there and then we are going to have in August, August 11th and 12th.
+But we have one show in Westwego over there and then we are going to have in August, August eleventh and twelvth.
 In Westwego over there... then we are going to have Cajun Heritage right there in Larose.
 The next month.
 And September.
 And then October we are having another show in Houma.
-And this year well, I usually have from five to 10 pieces.
-But this year, I have trouble with my hand.
-I've got a tremor.
-I went to see two doctors and there is no cure for that.
-Whatever the name is it's not that bad trembling thing.
-It's another kind of...there's no cure.
-You can take pills.
-But that don't help.
+And this year, well, I usually have from five to 10 pieces.
+But this year, I have trouble with my hand...You can take pills, but that don't help.
 It wants to put me to sleep.
 It don't affect my carving.
 It effects my painting.
 I painted on that feather today.
 Practically all day long.
 But God, though, I am all discouraged what happened.
 I don't know why.